 Test cuts speak volumes and should be considered a requirement.
 You should have test cuts that are small but representative of your part.
 If you are doing a 3D sculpt isolate a small part and mill it out, if you are cutting out a part with a pocket and some holes make a small part with a pocket and a hole.
 These test cuts can save hours on the actual job, every time you do one I promise you will learn something.

 You should have already done some plotting, as shown here.
 You should have a very clean drawing if you don’t you should not be milling yet.
 Make sure the pen picks up all the way (clearance plane), and the parts are the right size.
 This ensure your machine works correctly and you are familiar with the basics of CAM and how your machine moves.

 After plotting the next step in milling would be HD foam, (I find it at the big box store “foamular” $5 for a 1/4 sheet), this material holds amazing tolerances, mills very well, and will not destroy your machine when you make a mistake.
 If you are new this should always be the material you make a first test cut in, then on to test cuts in the material you want to use.
-You can make test cuts on both sides and the $5 it costs will pay for is sell many times over in saved bits and refined CAM settings.
+You can make test cuts on both sides and the $5 it costs will pay for is self many times over in saved bits and refined CAM settings (time & accuracy).

 For The Impatient

 If you just want to get the machine dirty here is the generic recipe.
 This should work in every material, you can optimize later.

 - 8mm/s Feed Rate (The speed at which you move through the material).

 - 3mm/s Plunge Rate (The speed at which you move vertically into the material).

 - 1mm Depth of Cut (The thickness of material your bit will be removing per pass).